JDIgithub/Cpp_Guide/MultiThreading.md

   - Lock multiple mutexes in a single operation
   - C++ provides library for this
     - **std::scoped_lock  (C++17)**
-      - Very similar to std::lock_guard except it cna lock more than one mutex at the same time: std::scoped_lock scope_lck(mut1,mut2,...);
+      - Very similar to std::lock_guard except it can lock more than one mutex at the same time: std::scoped_lock scope_lck(mut1,mut2,...);
       - The mutexes are locked in the order given in the constructor call
     - **std::try_lock**
       - Also locks multiple mutexes in single operation: std::try_lock(uniq_lk1, uniq_lk2);